Home > Research > Researchers > Christopher Hart

 Research overview

-My research draws on insights and methods from cognitive science and critical discourse analysis to investigate the links between language, cognition and social/political action.
-It falls into three principal programs.
+My research combines insights and methods from cognitive science and critical discourse analysis (CDA) to investigate the links between language, cognition and action in contexts of political communication.
+It falls into three principal programmes as part of a more general cognitive approach to CDA:

 PhD supervision